 I’m always a fan of both a nation’s foundation history and local markets, so we decided to focus on that.

 Nury, is a lifelong native of San Jose and is obviously very passionate about her city and country at large.

 I was most surprised by just how many people knew her as we walked the streets.

-Our tour took around 4 hours, but can be adapted shorter or longer depending on your itinerary and timeline.
-We decided to not explore museums together for example but I wanted to enjoy lunch together at the Central Market.
-Further, she offers museum tours, as well as, tours outside of the city for example Poas Volcano, Zip-lining through the canopy, coffee plantation tour, nearby rainforest tour (Braulio Carrillo National Park), and the Basilica of the Angels in Cartago, etc…
+Our tour took around 4 hours but can be adapted shorter or longer depending on your itinerary and timeline.
+We decided not to explore museums together, for example, but I wanted to enjoy lunch together at the Central Market.
+Further, she offers museum tours, as well as tours outside of the city, for example, Poas Volcano, zip-lining through the canopy, coffee plantation tour, nearby rainforest tour (Braulio Carrillo National Park), the Basilica of the Angels in Cartago, etc…

 Where We Began & Our Plan Of Action